pahuldeepp/Forever/README.md

 - **Product Management**: Upload, edit, and delete products via an admin dashboard.
 - **Cart & Order Management**: Add products to the cart, place orders, and track them in the admin panel.
 - **Payment Integration**: Supports Stripe and Razorpay for secure transactions.
+- **Image Uploads**: Uses Cloudinary and Multer for efficient image storage and handling.
 - **Deployment**: Fully deployed on Vercel for easy access.

 ## Project Structure